amitu/amitu.github.com/taser/index.md

 impact on his well being, so it can be really used in a shoot first and ask questions later fashion without any real drawbacks.

-Women must own it, at least in statistically suffecient number that a potential aggressor takes this into consideration before attacking someone.
-One can keep it handy when opening doors to strangers, or in purse when travelling in late hours or secluded areas.
+Women must own it, at least in statistically sufficient number that a potential aggressor takes this into consideration before attacking someone.
+One can keep it handy when opening doors to strangers, or in purse when traveling in late hours or secluded areas.

 With this a woman can intervene, not just when she is attacked, but also when